14 reasons why anxiety sucks & strategies to cope.

 10. Anxiety Sucks Because It Takes Us By Surprise

-No one ever plans to get anxiety.
+No one ever plans to get anxious.

 Anxiety sucks because it creeps up on you slowly.